Corporate access and privacy statement

 The Freedom of Information and Protection of Privacy Act provides for:

-• A right of public access to general records relating to the activities of government
+• a right of public access to general records relating to the activities of government

-• Privacy protection of personal information held by government institutions and the right of individuals to request access to their own personal information
+• privacy protection of personal information held by government institutions and the right of individuals to request access to their own personal information

 1. Accountability: